Admissions Process for the Class of 2021

 - Your Resume of recent education and work experience — healthcare related work experience is given preference for admissions.

-- Students that do not possess a U.S. High School Diploma or a U.S. GED can:
+- Students that do not possess a U.S. High School Transcript or a U.S. GED can:

 1. Test for a U.S. GED in their city of residence, or